Our KinPark Kid’s Camp starts on July 3rd 2018 and runs until August 31st 2018. Please see details below.

-KinPark Kid’s Camp is a great opportunity for children ages 6 – 12 to learn plenty about gardening, and farming while making long lasting memories and friendships at the KinPark Youth Urban Farm downtown Duncan.
-Each day highlights a theme that is reflected in the day’s activities, discussions, and games.
-Our goal is to teach children how to grow, harvest, and cook healthy food in a fun, hands-on, and engaging way, and how to live sustainably.
+KinPark Kid’s Camp is a great opportunity for children ages 6 – 12 to learn plenty about gardening, nature and food while making lasting memories and friendships at the KinPark Youth Urban Farm in downtown Duncan.
+Each day focuses on a theme that is reflected in the day’s activities, discussions, and games.
+Our goal is to teach children how to grow, harvest, and cook healthy food in a fun, hands-on, and engaging way, and provide them with opportunities to expand their physical, social and practical skills in order to live sustainably.

-They also learn team building and leadership skills through activities and games at KinPark.
-Many of our activities and games promote group problem solving, and leadership taking for those who are older and wish to take on more responsibility at camp.
+Campers learn team building and leadership skills through activities and games at KinPark.
+Many of our activities and games promote group problem solving, and leadership-taking for those who are older and wish to take on more responsibility at camp.

-Aside from gardening, planting seeds, harvesting crops, and cooking, other activities at the urban farm include yoga, sports, games, and crafts, as well as swimming at the Cowichan Aquatic Centre.
+Aside from gardening, planting seeds, harvesting crops, and cooking, other activities include yoga, sports, crafts, games, reading and telling stories as well as swimming at the Cowichan Aquatic Centre.

 As KinPark Kid’s Summer Camp is located at KinPark Urban Farm, campers have full access to farm crops and a greenhouse.
 They learn about seeding, growing, and harvesting veggies, berries, and herbs.
 Each camper is also responsible for taking care of their own plants they seed and grow themselves throughout the camp week by using farming knowledge and skills they have learned.

-Every Monday and Wednesday, campers have a cooking class at Cowichan Green Community’s commercial kitchen.
+Every Monday and Wednesday, campers take a cooking class at Cowichan Green Community’s commercial kitchen.
 Before cooking class they harvest ingredients from the farm at KinPark to use in their recipe.
 This facilitates a direct connection between where their food comes from and the food on their plate.
-They of course learn a variety of cooking skills during classes, such as safety, prepping ingredients, cooking, baking, and preserving.
+They of course learn a variety of cooking skills during classes, such as safety, prepping and chopping ingredients, cooking, baking, and preserving.
+And the best part is, they get to eat their creations!

-Campers also learn about the important roles bees and bugs have in our ecosystems, and what they mean to our food systems.
-They take part in identifying pollinator plants, building bee houses, and of course discussing what different bugs do.
-Local bee experts come to the park to pass their knowledge down to the campers and provide educational/engaging activities.
+Campers also learn about the important roles insects have in our ecosystem, and what they mean to our food systems.
+They take part in identifying pollinator plants, learning the names of different insects in the garden, and of course discussing what different bugs do.
+We love bees, and always try to include bee-related activities such as building mason bee houses.
+Local experts come to the park to pass their knowledge down to the campers and provide engaging educational activities.

 Campers learn about recycling and upcycling through activities, games, and crafts.
 They learn what can be recycled and what cannot, and how our other waste systems work.
 We engage in many upcycled crafts to show what materials can be reused and repurposed instead of going to the garbage.